-Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were still significantly impacted last year due to COVID related issues.
+Our assessments and observations indicated that pupil behaviour, wellbeing and mental health, across the school, were still significantly impacted due to COVID related issues.
 Our disadvantaged pupils and their families were disproportionately affected by this.
 We therefore use pupil premium funding to actively support both pupils and their families.
 Over the course of 2021 /2022 and 2022/2023 our family support worker actively engaged with 12 families (28 children) during the course of the two years.
-By the end of the academic year attendance for 8 families had improved, with 9 children ending the year with attendance above 95%.
+During 2023/2024 we actively signposted or referred families Hillingdon Services - such as Stronger Families Hub.